Pod Security Policies(PSP)

 Analyse K8s StatefulSet YAML

-Perform a manual static analysis on files /root/apps/app3-*
+Perform a manual static analysis on files /root/apps/app3-* considering security.

 Move the less secure file to /root/insecure